filestack/filestack-ios/README.md

 Click on the + button under the "Embedded Binaries" section and choose the `Filestack.framework` for iOS.

-Repeat the same process for adding `FilestackSDK`, and `Zip` dependent frameworks.
+Repeat the same process for adding `FilestackSDK`, and `ZIPFoundation` dependent frameworks.

 ## Usage